preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-v7/templates/index.rst

 You create templates for publishing apps, community sites and teamwork the same way, see this page: :doc:`Creating app templates in Omnia v7 </general-assets/creating-app-templates/index>`

 All settings for Omnia community apps works as described on the page linked above, even if available property sets and available features can differ.
-Creating a template for a Yammer community is slightly different.
+Creating a template for a Viva Engage (former Yammer) community is slightly different.
 The differences are explained here.

 Creating a template for a Viva Enagage community
 **************************************************